fluttercommunity/rx_command/README.md

   static RxCommand<TParam, TResult> createFromStream<TParam, TResult>(StreamProvider<TParam, TResult> provider, [Observable<bool> canExecute])
 ```

-  An `RxCommand` created with `createFromStream` will emit one more `CommandResult` item after the last data Item was received. **Not sure if this is an ideal solution, will have play with it**

 ### Example

 The sample App contains a `Switch` widget that enables/disables the update command.
 The switch itself is bound to the `switchChangedCommand` that's result is then used as `canExcecute` of the `updateWeatherCommand`: